cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

-Also, if you do integrate any view layer like React/Vue,etc. or any other 3rd party JS that affects the DOM, make sure you defer any initialization of such codes via a respective on-stage Playcanvas entity script handler, or do an environment check to see it isn't running in any Playcanvas editor worker or something prior to initialization eg. `(typeof window === 'object' && typeof importScripts !== 'function')`
+Also, if you do integrate any view layer like React/Vue,etc. or any other 3rd party JS that affects the DOM, make sure you defer any initialization of such codes via a respective on-stage Playcanvas entity script handler, or do an environment check to see it isn't running in any Playcanvas editor worker or something prior to initialization eg in main.js. `(typeof window === 'object' && typeof importScripts !== 'function')`

 ### Local serving your development build